menu

 In addition, renter-occupied real estate is dominant in the Main Middle South neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 95.4%, which is higher than 98.1% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.

-American households most often have a car, and regularly they have two or three.
-But households in the Main Middle South neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Main Middle South neighborhood have a highly unusual car ownership.
 21.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.5% of U.S. neighborhoods.

 Did you know that the Main Middle South neighborhood has more Puerto Rican and Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 27.3% of this neighborhood's residents have Puerto Rican ancestry and 9.5% have Dominican ancestry.